 An example of this is Southwest Airlines.
 Conventional marketing knowledge will tell marketers that the bottom line of all business is turning a healthy profit.
 Southwest Airlines has a different perspective, as they believe that profit is the byproduct of exemplary customer service.
 Meanwhile, some of their competitors that focus on efficiency have a brand image bogged down by public relations scandals.
 By giving customers an airline experience that is centered around them, Southwest Airlines establishes intense customer loyalty.
 As a result of this loyalty, they can continue to focus on the customer’s needs as a selling point, instead of focusing on undercutting like some others in their industry.

 To build brand value, it is vital that your organization participates in all three of these priorities.
 However, determining whether or not your brand strategy is effective demands a strong, metrics-based approach to brand tracking.
-A brand tracking initiative should use marketing attribution to track brand perception, and determine how these perceptions lead to conversions.
+A brand tracking initiative should use marketing attribution to track brand perception, and determine how these perceptions impact brand equity and lead to conversions.
 Once these metrics have been analyzed, your organization will be able to continuously identify where strategy can be optimized – providing a competitive advantage in your industry.